gcc-mirror/gcc/gcc/jit/docs/topics/contexts.rst

   .. macro:: GCC_JIT_BOOL_OPTION_DUMP_SUMMARY

-     If true, :func:`gcc_jit_context_compile` will print information to stderr on the actions it is performing, followed by a profile showing the time taken and memory usage of each phase.
+     If true, :func:`gcc_jit_context_compile` will print information to stderr on the actions it is performing.

   .. macro:: GCC_JIT_BOOL_OPTION_DUMP_EVERYTHING